-Serengeti Green Camp is a camp of two locations – from December to March it’s based on the Central Serengeti’s Naabi Hill, and from July to November it’s in the northern Kogatende area.
-It’s owned and operated by Wayo Africa, a company specialising in authentic safaris within some of the remotest regions of Tanzania.
-Although the camp is fairly new to the safari scene, reviews so far are very positive!
+Serengeti Green Camp is a camp of two locations – from December to March it’s based in the Serengeti’s South West (around Kusini), and from June to November it’s in the northern Kogatende area.
+The idea is to focus on the southern plains for calving season and then move to the north for the famous river crossings season on the Mara River.
+The difference from other mobiles is their ability to locate themselves away from the crowds, without missing out on the action.
+The camp is owned and operated by Wayo Africa, a company specialising in authentic safaris that go off the beaten track in northern Tanzania, and its sister camps include Wayo Serengeti Fly Camp and Wayo Serengeti Walking Camp.
 The accommodation is booked on a full-board basis, including all meals, and a selection of alcoholic and soft drinks.
-And children aged 16 years and younger incur just 50 per cent of the adult rate.
+And children aged 16 years and younger incur just 50 percent of the adult rate.

 ACCESS & LOCATION:

 At both locations, the camp is accessed via road transfer from the local airstrip – Serengeti South or Kogatende.
 The northern location sits quietly just to the east of Tabora (inside the park), where as the southern location is just to the east of the Kusini Kopjes.